oelgern/dice_tower/README.txt

      gate--to the bottom portion of the 4" pipe.
 Butt the bottom edge of sheet 2 against the top edge of sheet 1 and tape to the pipe.
 The 4" piece should now be ready for drilling and cutting.

+6. Tape the baffle template to the paneling and use a sharp knife to cut through the template paper, scoring the paneling.
+This scoring can be marked with a pencil to provide a very visible line for cutting out the baffle.